BambooFlower/Simple-Scripts/README.md

 # Simple-Scripts

-A repository containing simple scripts I have used in the past, I sweat so that you don't have to
+A repository containing simple scripts I have used in the past, I sweat so that you don't have to ;)

+- BuyMeACoffee Button: Button with link to your BuyMeACoffee page
+- NoSleep: VBS script to prevent your screen from sleeping